 Goal 3: Cut carbon emissions from our fleet by 30% by 2035 (mass basis).

 SRP is investing in a fleet of electric vehicles (EVs) to help cut down on emissions.
-Electric vehicles produce 30%-50% fewer carbon emissions than gas-powered cars.
+Electric vehicles currently produce at least 30%–50% fewer carbon emissions than gas-powered cars.
 And they can save the company money on fuel.

 As a company, we encourage employees to adopt EVs too.
 SRP currently has the largest workplace charging program in Arizona.
 More than 200 employees drive electric and charge their cars at work.
 (Valley businesses can save on workplace EV charging stations with SRP workplace charging rebates.)